This audio was created using Microsoft Azure Speech Services

 When weighing the pros and cons of whole house surge protectors versus traditional surge protectors, many people focus on the big, scary lightning strikes.
 These do happen, and should be protected against, but they’re not the full story.

 In fact, your home experiences potentially dozens of smaller surges every year.
 Over time, these mini-surges can damage or destroy expensive electronics and appliances.
 For example, one day, your two-year-old refrigerator may just stop working.
 Call it “death by a thousand cuts.”
-Fortunately, there are two time-tested ways to stop the bleeding.
+Fortunately, there are two time-tested ways to stop the bleeding: power strip surge protectors and whole house surge protectors.

 Types of surge protectors